Skip to content

 CidrIp: 10.0.0.0/8

-The logical name (WebServerSecurityGroup) is how you reference this resource elsewhere in the template.
-The physical name (the actual AWS resource ID) is generated by CloudFormation unless you explicitly set it — and you usually should not, because explicit names prevent replacement updates.
+The logical name (WebServerSecurityGroup) is how you reference this specific resource elsewhere inside the same template.
+In contrast, the physical name (the actual AWS resource ID generated in the cloud) is generated autonomously by CloudFormation unless you explicitly define it.
+You should almost never hardcode physical names, because doing so can prevent some replacement updates from functioning correctly.

 Stop and think: If CloudFormation automatically appends random alphanumeric suffixes to your physical resource names, how can you efficiently locate a specific DynamoDB table or S3 bucket in the AWS Console without manually searching through dozens of similarly named resources?